Sahildavkhar/Student_Stress_Level_Prediction/README.md

 - Target variable: `stress_level` (categorical).
 - Dataset is **balanced** and has **no major missing values**.

 > ⚠️ *Dataset not included due to licensing.
-Please replace `student_stress.csv` with your local dataset.*
+Please replace `StresslevelDataset.csv` with your local dataset.*

 ---